noble-assets/orbiter/docs/controllers.md

   CC -- burn and mint--> CCTP[CCTP Module]
 ```

-The validation step consists of basic validation on the types, like checks for nil pointers, and validation of the CCTP-specific attributes.
-This includes ensuring that:
+**Validation** includes standard type checks and CCTP-specific validation:

-- The destination domain is not the Noble domain (to prevent circular transfers)
+- The destination domain is not the Noble domain (prevents circular transfers)
 - The mint recipient address is not empty
 - The destination caller address is not empty

-The actual cross-chain asset transfer is performed by calling the CCTP module's `DepositForBurnWithCaller` message server.
+**Execution** calls the CCTP module's `DepositForBurnWithCaller` message server,
-This message initiates the burn process on the source chain
+which initiates the burn process on the source chain
-and sends the necessary information to the destination chain for the minting process.
+and sends the necessary information to the destination chain for minting.

 The CCTP protocol uses a commit-and-forget style, meaning that
 once the CCTP server confirms that the burn request has been stored to state,